 You can roll over ANY qualified investment (401K, 403B, 457, TIAA-CREF, trad.
 IRAs but not Roth.) to help pay for any service credit purchase.
-But rolling over PST-Savings Plus \$ may expose you to the WEP: Windfall Elimination Provision, and a reduction in your Social Security pension!
-So just leave your PST alone until you retire (unless you have a CalSTRS pension).
-Important if you were a PT Lecturer 1991 or later.
+Now rolling over PST-Savings Plus \$ will NOT expose you to the WEP: Windfall Elimination Provision, and a reduction in your Social Security pension!
+So now you can roll over your PST account to purchase Service Prior to membership!